StackExchange/so4t_scim_user_deactivation/README.md

 # Stack Overflow for Teams SCIM-based User Deactivation
-A SCIM API script for Stack Overflow for Teams that can automate the deactivation of a list of specific users.
+A SCIM API script for Stack Overflow for Teams that can automate the Activation of a list of specific existing users.

 ## Requirements